smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Subscribe_to_VehicleData.md

 _Steps:_

-1. Mobile application requests to subscribe to vehicle data changes notifications
+1. Mobile application requests to subscribe to VehicleData change notifications
 2. SDL validates parameters of the request
 3. SDL checks if the request is allowed by Policies
 4. SDL checks if requested for subscribtion parameter is stored on the list of successfully subscribed params